mongodb-labs/atlas-cli-plugin-terraform/README.md

 atlas terraform clusterToAdvancedCluster --file in.tf --output out.tf
 ```

-you can also use shorter alias, e.g.:
+you can also use shorter aliases, e.g.:
 ```bash
 atlas tf clu2adv -f in.tf -o out.tf
 ```